 CATS offers affordable classes taught by member instructors for members.
-The schedule of classes is easiest to see on our Ring Calendar.
-Classes are held during the outdoor season (generally May-October).
-Our instructors are: Cindy Stewart, Lynn Smitley and occasionally other Club members.
+The schedule of classes, as well as sign up, is on our Ring Calendar.
+Classes are held during the outdoor season (generally May-October) and during the indoor season (approximately November-April).
+Our instructors are: Lynn Smitley, Cindy Stewart, and occasionally other Club members.

-The Monadnock Humane Society also offers weekly classes for agility and those classes are taught by: Rachel Brostrom and Cindy Stewart.
+The Monadnock Humane Society also offers weekly agility classes taught by: Rachel Brostrom and Cindy Stewart.
 Some classes are held outside in the CATS agility ring and others are held inside the MHS Training Center.
 MHS classes are open to the general public and can be found on their website: MonadnockHumaneSociety.org.
-Specifically Cindy’s competition agility classes thru MHS are here: https://monadnockhumanesociety.org/dog-training/novice-competition-agility/ If you can’t follow the link, find your way to Rally/Competitive Obedience > Starters/Novice Comp.
-Agility.
-CATS members receive a discount on MHS agility classes.
+Specifically Cindy’s competition agility classes thru MHS are here: https://monadnockhumanesociety.org/dog-training/novice-competition-agility/.
+Otherwise go to the MHS site > Rally and Competitive Obedience > Starters/Novice Competitive Agility.

 CATS Instructors